Moshes-Abraham/clasp-wiki/Clasp-build-process.md

 ----------------------------------------------------------------------
 ##Symbol scraping

-In each source directory XXX is a file called: "XXX/include/symbols_scraped_inc.h" it lists the names and packages of Common Lisp SYMBOLs that are accessible to C++ as symbols with the names prefixed with "_sym_" ie: "_sym_list".
+In each source directory XXX is a file called: "XXX/include/generated/symbols_scraped_inc.h".
+This file lists the names and packages of Common Lisp SYMBOLs that are accessible to C++ as symbols with the names prefixed with "_sym_" ie: "_sym_list".

-Before any files are built and at the beginning of every build the following script is run: python src/common/symbolScraper.py *.cc include/*.h
+Before any files are built and at the beginning of every build the following script is run: python src/common/symbolScraper.py include/generated/symbols_scraped_inc.h *.cc include/*.h

+The symbolScraper.py script reads a file from each XXX directory called configure_symbol_scrape.h.

 In each of the source directories XXX is a include/ symbolic link to a clasp/include/clasp/XXX directory that contains header files for each source directory.